seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 tightening:** that licence let one coin over the bar exit 0 at any magnitude, and it existed only because the verdict had no way to name a cause.

+**Since TZ-33 the `--target` PRODUCTION arm mixes two prices, deliberately and at a cost that has to be named.** Production's own call sequence changed, so the driver takes the second pass too and `prod.g` is the ANCHORED geometry — a driver still making one call would execute a sequence production no longer performs (inv.
+42, 48).
+What did NOT move is the reference leg every arm is scored against: `stop`, `dist`, `b_log` and the first-touch resolution stay at `E`, because they are shared with the substituted arms and moving them would move those arms too. **The production arm is therefore ADMITTED at the anchor and RESOLVED at `cur`**, so on a waiting row it counts the outcome of an entry production would not have taken, and its `R` pairs an anchored `rr` with a barrier pair measured somewhere else.
+The decision is right for the substituted arms and wrong for the production one, and the repair is a SECOND arm rather than a moved leg (TZ-35, §10). **Every `--target` figure standing in this map was taken on the single-pass instrument and predates TZ-33**; the next dispatch is not comparable to them until that arm exists.

 **Since TZ-30 the failing set has ONE definition site — `HARD_CLASSES` — and two readers.**
 `verify_against_live` decides the exit code from it and the module-level `target_gate` decides which symbols leave `--target`'s arms, so the two cannot disagree about what